Brain-Wide Neuromodulation

 A flow chart with 'Nervous system' in a rectangular box at the top and 'Environment' in a rectangular box at the bottom.
 An arrow labeled 'Action' connects the nervous system to the environment on the right, and another arrow labeled 'Reward state' connects the environment back to the nervous system on the left.

 We focus on tasks that are amenable to quantitative modeling, including rich theories from reinforcement learning and foraging.
-One such task asks mice to freely choose among alternative actions that yield reward with changing probabilities.
+One such task asks mice to freely choose among alternative actions that yield rewards with changing probabilities.
 These simple “dynamic foraging” tasks reveal how the nervous system uses action and reward history to choose future actions.

 Image showing a dynamic foraging task in mice, with three stages of a mouse and an arrow labeled 'inter-trial interval' beneath.
 Below that is a chart with black lines representing choices and blue lines representing rewards, with black and gray ticks for rewarded and unrewarded choices, and numbers showing left/right reward probabilities.